awslabs/duvet/design/witness/spec.md

 witness: it is many obligations wearing one map, and delivering it would violate §4.2 by construction.

+A source position is **proof-testable** iff at least one obligation is rooted there — iff it is in the domain of the discharge-unit map (§5.3).
-If no discharge unit contains a live annotation's resolved target, the producer MUST deliver no witness for it;
+If a live annotation's resolved target is not proof-testable, the producer MUST deliver no witness for it, and the report MUST identify the annotation as
-the annotation then surfaces through Property W6.
+*not proof-testable* ("this position carries no dischargeable obligation; it can only be witnessed by an execution-style producer") — a report distinct from Property W6's
+"no witness from any configured producer."
+In a mixed run such an annotation binds runtime witnesses normally.

 ### 5.3 Discharge unit {#discharge-unit}